Amazon takes aim at lower-cost groceries, starting with L.A. store to open in 2020

 Amazon has secured more than 12 leases in the L.A. area, as well as in Chicago and Philadelphia, the Wall Street Journal reported last month.

 An Amazon spokesperson did not comment on whether the Woodland Hills store is the first store in a bigger chain, but she did say the store will not be a Whole Foods Market, adding that the organic and natural foods chain continues to grow.
-Nor will it be an Amazon Go cashierless convenience store – 23 of which are open or announced in four cities — which use sensors to tally shoppers’ purchases.
+Nor will it be an Amazon Go cashierless convenience store — 23 of which are open or announced in four cities — which uses sensors to tally shoppers’ purchases.

 Job descriptions for the Woodland Hills store, first reported Monday by tech news site CNET, describe “Amazon’s first grocery store.”